foambubble/foam/readme.md

 Whether you want to build a [Second Brain](https://www.buildingasecondbrain.com/) or a [Zettelkasten](https://zettelkasten.de/posts/overview/), or you want to [GTD](https://gettingthingsdone.com/what-is-gtd/) or just go with the flow, **Foam** can help you organise your thoughts if you follow these simple rules:

 1. Create a single **Foam** workspace for all your knowledge and research.
-2. Write your thoughts in markdown documents (I like to call the **Bubbles**, but that might be more than a little twee).
-These documents should be atomic: Put things that belong together into a single document, and limit its content to that single topic. ([source](https://zettelkasten.de/posts/overview/#principles">https://zettelkasten.de/posts/overview/#principles))
+2. Write your thoughts in markdown documents (I like to call them **Bubbles**, but that might be more than a little twee).
+These documents should be atomic: Put things that belong together into a single document, and limit its content to that single topic. ([source](https://zettelkasten.de/posts/overview/#principles))
 3. Use Foam's shortcuts and autocompletions to link your thoughts together with Markdown links, and navigate between to explore your knowledge graph.

 Foam is a like a bathtub: What you get out of it depends on what you put into it.